Nightyly/CPPRAW/docs/source/install.rst

 ============
 Using cmake
 ------------
-Installation using cmake is simple, you just have to compile CPPRAW's source and fetch both nlohmann/json and libcpr using FetchContent.
+Installation using cmake is simple, you just have to grab CPPRAW's source and headers and fetch both nlohmann/json and libcpr using FetchContent.
 Add this to your CMakeLists.txt:

 .. code-block:: cmake